Kohlberg’s

 6.

-Finding a way to do something that is typically unacceptable in an acceptable manner is called sublimation.
+is typically unacceptable in an acceptable manner is called sublimation.

 True